peterdri/ece-communications-labs/_ece350/lab4/FSK-eye-diagram-RTL.md

 Execute the flowgraph and tune to your chosen 2-level FSK signal.

 {%include alert.html title="Note" content="You may need to set the device argument to `rtl=0`.
-Try with and without and see what works on your system!"%}
+Try with and without and see what works on your system!
+Also, make sure that CubicSDR is closed while you're trying to run this flowgraph - otherwise GNU Radio can't access the radio."%}

 > Check the bandwidth of the signal.
 You may need to adjust the filter parameters accordingly.
 The filter defaults to expecting a 25 kHz tone separation.